-The healthcare, pharma, and biotech sectors are huge, and growing.
+It’s no surprise that so many MBAs are interested in going into the healthcare sector.
+The firms in this industry—along with those in pharma and biotech—can be huge and growing.
 Because these fields tend to be so complex, it takes a special type of manager to be able to navigate them.
 This is where an MBA in Healthcare comes in: it can help prepare students to deal with a range of issues in the healthcare, pharma, and biotech fields.

-Some business schools offer MBA specializations in the healthcare fields, while others allow MBA students to supplement their studies with a second healthcare-related degree, such as an MD or a Masters in Nursing.
+Fortunately, some business schools offer specialized MBAs in the healthcare field, which often explore the challenges that managers will face in healthcare firms.
+Additionally, some business schools allow MBA students to supplement their studies with a second healthcare-related degree, such as an MD or a Masters in Nursing.

 BU offers a two-year, specialized Health Sector MBA (HSM) that leads to internships and jobs in the Boston area and beyond.
-About 23 percent of all of 2017 MBA grads landed jobs in the healthcare industry or related fields.
+Twenty-eight percent of all of 2020 MBA grads landed jobs in the healthcare industry or related fields.
 BU's is one of a handful of MBA and dual-degree MBA programs accredited by the Commission on Accreditation of Healthcare Management Education (CAHME).View School Profile

 The percentage of IMD MBAs going into pharmaceuticals has reached double digits in recent years, with many alum going to work for Swiss pharma giants like Novartis and Roche.
-Nineteen percent of the 2016 MBA class got jobs in this sector.View School Profile
+Although the school’s placement into this field fluctuates from year to year, upwards of fifteen percent of MBA class has landed jobs in this sector in recent years.View School Profile

-The school reports that 15 percent of its MBA grads go into healthcare or pharma roles.
+The school reports that up to 17 percent of its recent MBA grads have gone into healthcare or pharma roles.
 Recruiters have included pharmaceutical companies like Johnson & Johnson and GlaxoSmithKline.
 The school also puts on a range of healthcare-themed executive education courses.View School Profile

 Generally, around 15 to 20 percent of St. Gallen MBAs go into the healthcare and pharmaceutical industries after graduation.
 Novartis recruits heavily from the school.
 The school hosts a “Center for Healthcare,” which produces relevant research and puts on healthcare-related executive education programs.View School Profile